suttacentral/suttacentral/README.md

 The relevant suttaplex card is shown at the top, hidden behind a dropdown (`text/sc-text-options.html`).

-Via the settings-menu in the toolbar, paragraph numbers can be displayed or hidden as requested.
+Via the settings-menu, paragraph numbers can be displayed or hidden as requested.

 Title, full Author name and Meta data are fired back to the page-selector for use in the toolbar.